alexandremahdhaoui/tooling/cmd/ci-orchestrator/README.md

   - One paradigm to rule them all.
   - No need to solve problems in thousands of different ways.
   - Get started easily by following common recipes
+  - Mono-repo enabled.
+  - No defaults, no side-effects.

 - OPEN SOURCE
   - Most of the problems you want to solve, might already have been solved by someone else.
 Instead